-Simple interest is interest that is paid on the principal amount borrowed.
-It is considered the best type of interest for a borrower because it is not compounded.
+Simple interest is paid on the principal amount borrowed and is not compounded.

 Simple Interest Explained